moztopia/devlite-laravel/readme.md

 # Devlite-Laravel (docs forthcoming)

+Want to support this project?
+[Buy Me a Beer!](https://coff.ee/mozrin)

 **Devlite** is a simple, ready-to-go development environment.
 Just set **a couple of** variables, open VS Code (`code .`), and start coding—**no crazy-complicated setup is required**.

 ## Features